Author: Compensation

 Usually, an author's book must earn the advance before any further royalties are paid.
 For example, if an author is paid a modest advance of $2000, and their royalty rate is 10% of a book priced at $20 – that is, $2 per book – the book will need to sell 1000 copies before any further payment will be made.
 Publishers typically withhold payment of a percentage of royalties earned against returns.

 In some countries, authors also earn income from a government scheme such as the ELR (educational lending right) and PLR (public lending right) schemes in Australia.
 Under these schemes, authors are paid a fee for the number of copies of their books in educational and/or public libraries.

-These days, many authors supplement their income from book sales with public speaking engagements, school visits, residencies, grants, and teaching positions.
+Many authors today supplement their income from book sales with public speaking engagements, school visits, residencies, grants, and teaching positions.

-Ghostwriters, technical writers, and textbooks writers are typically paid in a different way: usually a set fee or a per word rate rather than on a percentage of sales.
+Ghostwriters, technical writers, and textbooks writers are typically paid in a different way: usually a set fee or a per-word rate rather than on a percentage of sales.

 In the year 2016, according to the U.S. Bureau of Labor Statistics, nearly 130,000 people worked in the country as authors, making an average of $61,240 per year.